3D Impression d'un prototype multi-trous: Conception, Processus, et solutions pour pièces fonctionnelles

 Multi-hole prototypes solve unique problems across industries.
 Below are specific examples:

-1. Industrie de l'électronique
+1. Industrie électronique

-A startup building a smart thermostat needed a prototype with 5 trous: 2 Pour les vis (assemblée), 2 for wiring (fonction), et 1 for a temperature sensor (essai).
-Ils ont utilisé 3D printed multi-hole prototypes (PETG material, Impression FDM).
+A startup building a smart thermostat needed a prototype with 5 trous: 2 for screws (assemblée), 2 pour le câblage (fonction), et 1 for a temperature sensor (essai).
+They used 3D printed multi-hole prototypes (PETG material, FDM printing).
 The holes were accurate—screws fit perfectly, and the sensor aligned with the thermostat’s circuit board.
 This cut prototype iteration time by 40% (contre. traditional drilling).

 3. Industrie automobile